TomPark2000/Lending.Club-End.to.End.Project/README.md

 Given the context of predicting whether a borrower will pay back their loan using data from LendingClub, I focused on improving precision assuming that the priority is to avoid bad loans and minimizing credit losses.
 The precision is important  if the lender's strategy is highly risk-averse or if the lender's capital reserves are limited since the precision measures the accuracy of positive predictions.

-<ins>**My model had a precision of 99% for loans that were predicted to be defaulted vs. were actually defaulted, and a precision of 88% for loans that were predicted to be paid off vs. were actually paid off.**<ins>
+<ins>**My model shows a high precision for predicting defaults (label 0) at 99%, which indicates that when it predicts a loan will not be paid back, it is correct 99% of the time.
+For loans predicted to be paid back (label 1), the precision is lower at 88%, but the recall is very high at 100% (which means the model is very good at identifying loans that will be paid back).**<ins>